Kotauror/CV/README.md

 ## Justyna Zygmunt

-Former IT lawyer gone IT.
+Former IT lawyer gone IT, looking for a job as a full-stack developer.

 ****